 With a bachelor’s degree from Mizzou’s Division of Applied Social Sciences (DASS), you will be prepared to contribute to the global food and agriculture system and address significant challenges in agriculture, agricultural policy and economics, agribusiness and education.

-DASS is home to three undergraduate degree programs and six undergraduate minor programs.
+DASS is home to five undergraduate degree programs and various undergraduate minor programs.

 Four-year Bachelor of Science Degrees